dahlo/audiobook-chapter-splitter/README.md

 # audiobook-chapter-splitter

 A tool to split monolithic audiobook files into one file per chapter.
 Based on speech recognition (whisper or vosk) and finding a user defined keyword to separate chapter.
+Inspired by Dan Gravell's blog post [Splitting audiobooks into chapters with AI and crossed fingers](https://www.blisshq.com/music-library-management-blog/2021/01/22/splitting-audiobooks-chapters-ai/).

 ## Prerequisites